cedricbonhomme/newspipe/README.md

 * lxml and Genshi;
 * Python Imaging Library for the generation of QR codes.

+Not yet tested with Python 3.2.
 If you want to install these modules:

     $ sudo aptitude install  python-lxml python-genshi